lenML/gcp-claude-openai-api-server/README.md

 ## ENSURE_FIRST_MODE Explanation

-The `ENSURE_FIRST_MODE` setting addresses the "first message must be user" requirement:
+The `ENSURE_FIRST_MODE` setting ensures that the first message in the conversation is always from the user.
+This is necessary because some AI models require the first message to be from the user.
+There are two modes:

-- `remove` (default): Removes system messages if they appear before the first user message.
+- `remove` (default): If the first message is not from the user, it removes all assistant messages until it finds the first user message.
+This ensures that the conversation always starts with a user message.

-- `continue`: Keeps all messages, potentially allowing system messages before user messages.
+- `continue`: If the first message is not from the user, it adds a new user message with the content "continue" at the beginning of the conversation.
+This preserves all existing messages while still ensuring that the first message is from the user.

 ## Contributing